 - Guide to Apartment Key Fobs

-What Is an RFID Key Fob System?
+What is an RFID Key Fob System?

 An RFID (Radio Frequency Identification) key fob system is an electronic access control solution that uses radio waves to identify and authenticate users.